opulo-inc/docs/content/en/openpnp/calibration/backlash-compensation/index.md

 2. Next, click the `Calibrate now` button.
 The machine will go through a long routine (between 5-15 minutes) where it measures the machine's backlash, and determines the best settings to account for it.

 3. When it's done, you'll see the output data from the calibration.
-We suggest selecting `OneSidedOptimizedPositioning` for the Compensation Method, but experiment with the different options to see which gives you the best results.
+We suggest selecting `OneSidedPositioning` for the Compensation Method, but experiment with the different options to see which gives you the best results.
   {{< container-image path="images/Screen Shot 2022-05-18 at 3.32.55 PM.png" alt="" >}}

 4. Perform steps 1 - 3 but with the Y axis instead.